bhawiyuga/aws-geospatial-itc/Readme.md

 - [Jupyter Lab Documentation](https://jupyterlab.readthedocs.io/)

 ## Contact
-For any questions or further information, please contact me through email or Teams.
+For any questions or further information, please contact me through email or Teams (a.bhawiyuga@utwente.nl).